jameswu5/CFR/README.md

 The strategy for holding the strongest / weakest card is similar to that of the 3-card variant.
 But now there is more variation in strategies if you hold a Queen and a King.
 Holding a Queen as Player 1 means you should bet 0.003 of the time, which can be considered as a bluff as it's more likely the opponent is holding a stronger card.
 Also if you hold a King as Player 1 and the history is ```pb```, you should always call, even though the opponent may hold an Ace, as it's also possible the opponent is bluffing.

+## Dudo

+Liar's dice is a good example of an imperfect information game, but in this project we explore a very simple variant.
+Each of the two players roll a standard unweighted dice, and only themselves know what they rolled.
+Then the prediction phase begins where each player takes turn claiming something of form $n \times r$, where there are $n$ occurrences of $r$ face up dice.
+Each claim must be stronger than the preceding one, meaning it has a greater $n$ and/or $r$.
+The only exception is the wildcard 1, where 1 counts in the occurrences of every roll.
+Therefore, a claim of $2 \times 1$ is stronger than $2 \times 6$.
+This goes on until one player wants to challenge the opponent's claim and shouts 'Dudo'.
+The dice are then revealed and the claim is checked.
+If the claim is true, then the challenger loses.
+If the claim is false, then the challenger wins.
+This is a simplified version of Perudo, where I attatch the [rulebook](https://cdn.1j1ju.com/medias/f4/4f/09-perudo-rulebook.pdf).

+Even the simple variant has a lot of possible information states, since for a standard 6-sided dice and 2 players we have 13 possible actions (counting the 'Dudo' action).
+Thus there are $6 \times 2^{13} = 49152$ possible information states.
+This is too much to train with a few thousand iterations, so I made the compromise of only looking at the most recent claim to perform Counterfactual Regret minimisation.
+The result is unfortunately not too promising with this abstraction, although it picks up some basic obvious tactics, such as never calling 'Dudo' when starting.

 ## Resources

 [Kuhn Poker - Wikipedia](https://en.wikipedia.org/wiki/Kuhn_poker#Optimal_strategy)